brackets-cont/brackets/README.md

 ## Notice: Active Development Moved to Phoenix Code

 Active development of **Brackets** is now maintained at the [Phoenix Code Project](https://github.com/phcode-dev/phoenix/).
-This repository is currently in **read-only mode** and will only accept security patches.
+This repository is currently in **maintenance mode** and will only accept security patches.

 For new features, bug fixes, and other contributions, please visit the [Phoenix Code repository](https://github.com/phcode-dev/phoenix/).
 Thank you for supporting the project!
 #### Contact info